-5G is a new broadband technology that will enable new services for consumers and business users.
-It is expected to provide super-fast, low latency and highly reliable wireless connections, which may allow broadcasters to produce content in a more efficient way and improve their offering to viewers and listeners.
+5G is a wireless broadband technology aiming to enable new services for consumers and business users.
+It is expected to provide high throughput, low latency, and highly reliable wireless connections, which may allow broadcasters to produce content in a more efficient way and improve their offering to viewers and listeners.

-Broadcasters hope that 5G can be used to improve technical and operational efficiency, increase flexibility, and reduce production cost.
+Broadcasters expect that 5G can be used to improve technical and operational efficiency, increase flexibility, and reduce production costs.
 5G is also hoped to enable new production workflows, in particular in news gathering, remote production, coverage of live events, and user engagement.

-For these opportunities to materialize it is necessary to identify specific technical and other requirements in content production that need to be met in the 5G context.
+For these opportunities to materialize it is necessary that specific technical and other requirements in content production can be met in the 5G context.

-The EBU’s project group 5G in Content Production brings together broadcasters and the industry with the aim to:
+The EBU’s project group 5G in Content Production brought together broadcasters and the industry with the aim to:

-- Define the relevant AV production use cases for 5G, across various genres including news, OBs, events, studio and location production.
+- Define the relevant audiovisual production use cases for 5G across various genres including news, OBs, events, studio and location production.

 - Identify and quantify the associated technical and operational requirements.